spaceman35/spaceman35/README.md

 - 📜 <a href="docs/official_bio.pdf">Official bio</a>

 ### Education
-- 🇰🇷 Currently studying Political Science & Diplomacy at **Sogang University** in Seoul, South Korea
+- 🇰🇷 Currently studying Political Science & Diplomacy (focused on international security) at **Sogang University** in Seoul, South Korea
 - 🧑🏼‍🚀 **USAF Test Pilot School**, Space Test, 2022
 - 🚀 MS in **Space Systems Engineering** from the **Air Force Institute of Technology**, 2021
 - 💻 BS in **Electrical Engineering** from the **University of Pittsburgh**, 2012